anaszarqawi/B8ZS_EncoderAndDecoder/README.md

 # B8ZS Encoder And Decoder
-> Note: You have to install matplotlib before running the code
+> Note: Make sure you have matplotlib installed before running the code

+Sample of Output